-Psychology is the study of the human mind and mental processes in relation to human behaviors - human nature.
 Due to its subject matter, psychology is not considered a 'hard' science, even though psychologists do experiment and publish their findings in respected journals.
 Some of the experiments psychologists have conducted over the years reveal things about the way we humans think and behave that we might not want to embrace, but which can at least help keep us humble.
 That's something.
 1. 'Lord of the Flies': Social Identity Theory The Robbers Cave Experiment is a classic social psychology experiment conducted with two groups of 11-year old boys at a state park in Oklahoma, and demonstrates just how easily an exclusive group identity is adopted and how quickly the group can degenerate into prejudice and antagonism toward outsiders.

 Researcher Muzafer Sherif actually conducted a series of 3 experiments.
 Hacking Knowledge: 77 Ways to Learn Faster, Deeper, and Better.
 If someone granted you one wish, what do you imagine you would want out of life that you haven’t gotten yet?